jhukiewicz/Game-V2/README.md

 # Game-V2
-New version of my game, more complex but without GUI
+New version of my adventure game, more complex but without GUI